LawrenceMiao/NoteVision/docs/sophia-docs/README.md

 - Each connection between neurons has its own weight and bias associated with it
 - The connections can be represented in a notationally compacted way through the matrix vector product with:
     - The activations from one layer are put in a column as a vector
+- The connections can be represented in a notationally compact way through the matrix vector product with:
+    - The activations from one layer put in a column as a vector
     - The weights as a matrix where each row of the matrix shows the connections between one layer and a neuron in the next layer
     - The biases as a vector
     - Adding the bias vector to the previous matrix vector product